Wallacoloo/printipi/README.md

 Besides this readme, there is also the auto-generated documentation.
 You can view this online [here](http://wallacoloo.github.io/printipi/) (note that this documentation is based on the *devel* version and is really aimed towards the Printipi developers rather than its end-users) or you can compile the documentation via `make doc` and view the resulting `index.html` in a web-browser.

-If you need assistance in anything Prinitpi-related, feel free to post a thread on the Printipi [Google Group](https://groups.google.com/forum/#!forum/printipi) or email me.
+If you need assistance in anything Prinitpi-related, feel free to post a thread on the Printipi [Google Group](https://groups.google.com/forum/#!forum/printipi) or email wallace.colin.a@gmail.com.

 If you would like to report a bug or request a feature, use the [issue tracker](https://github.com/Wallacoloo/printipi/issues).

 Supporting Other CPU Architectures
 ========

+To get Printipi running on another platform besides the Raspberry Pi, there are only 2 things you need to do:

 1. Add a folder under src/platforms for your platform (e.g. `src/platforms/arduino` if you aim to add Arduino support).
 2. Implement `src/platforms/<platform>/primitiveiopin.h`.
 This interface is documented in `src/platforms/generic/primitiveiopin.h` and an example implementation can be found in `src/platforms/rpi/primitiveiopin.h`.